St. Pete Beach, Florida

-St. Pete Beach (formerly called St. Petersburg Beach) is a coastal city in Pinellas County, Florida.
-Known as a tourist destination, St. Pete Beach was formed from the towns of Pass-a-Grille, Belle Vista, St. Petersburg Beach and unincorporated Pinellas County.The population was 9,346 at the 2010 census.
+St. Pete Beach (formerly known as St. Petersburg Beach until 1994) is a coastal city in Pinellas County, Florida.
+Known as a tourist destination, St. Pete Beach was formed from the towns of Pass-a-Grille, Belle Vista, St. Petersburg Beach, and unincorporated Pinellas County.
+It is part of the Tampa Bay area.
+The population was 8,879 at the 2020 census.

 St. Pete Beach's downtown is centered on Corey Avenue.
 This district contains bars, restaurants and shopping and retail outlets.
 The Pass-a-Grille Historic District and the historic Don CeSar beach resort are located at the southern end of the beach.
-Recently, TripAdvisor named St. Pete Beach the No. 1 beach in America in 2021 and no. 5 best beach in the world.

 History

-The town of St. Pete Beach was consolidated from the municipalities of Pass-a-Grille, Don CeSar Place, Belle Vista and St. Petersburg Beach in a 1957 referendum, in which consolidation only won by a margin of 5 votes.
+The town of St. Pete Beach was consolidated from the municipalities of Pass-a-Grille, Don CeSar Place, Belle Vista, and St. Petersburg Beach in a 1957 referendum, in which consolidation only won by a margin of 5 votes.
 At the time of its incorporation in 1957, its name was St. Petersburg Beach.
 On March 9, 1994, locals voted to officially change the name to the shorter version of St. Pete Beach, to distinguish it from the city of St. Petersburg a few miles to the east.